What is HIV?

 There are several ways you can test for HIV:

-See HIV TESTING for details of the different types of HIV testing and how you can find them.
+See HIV Testing for details about the different types of HIV testing, and how you can find them.

 How is HIV treated?